-What brings a couple together?
+What brings two people together?
 What keeps them connected?

 And happily ever after does not automatically follow the marriage ceremony.
-According to statistics almost 50 percent of all first marriages in the U.S. end in separation or divorce.
-Second and third marriage are even less likely to succeed.
-The reasons for divorce are disruptive issues which couples are not willing to face.
+Statistics state that 50 percent of all first marriages in the U.S. end in separation or divorce.
+Second and third marriages are even less likely to succeed.
+The prime reasons for divorce are the disruptive issues which couples are simply not willing to face.
+Problems do not away on their own.
 Irreconcilable differences are the most common grounds for divorce.

 Our conclusion is that relationships are less random than supposed.
-While the precise roles that planets play in attraction have yet to be confirmed, we certainly have social structures that bring us together and hold us in place, if we care to support them.
+While the precise roles that the planets play in attraction have yet to be confirmed, we certainly have many social structures that can bring us together and hold us in place, if we care to support them.